-But brick and mortar jewelers are leaders when it comes to customer service, and in the virtual realm they can continue to provide the superior kind of concierge services for which they are best known.
+But brick-and-mortar jewelers are leaders when it comes to customer service, and in the virtual realm, they can continue to provide the superior kind of concierge services for which they are best known.

-“Where jewelers, especially independents can win is in the omni channel experience, providing the real boutique services for which they’re known, wherever shoppers find them,” describes NeilShah, Shah Luxury, jewelry manufacturer and IT developer in New York City.
+“Where jewelers, especially independents, can win is in the omni channel experience, providing the real boutique services for which they’re known, wherever shoppers find them,” describes NeilShah, Shah Luxury, jewelry manufacturer and IT developer in New York City.

 A big success for jewelers, from independents to large retailers like Signet, has been virtual appointments, one-to-one video calls with customers to showcase products of personal interest, cites Kristopher, who suggests jewelers include a “request a virtual appointment” on their website to reinforce that personal touch.

-Virtual Pop-Ups & Live Events: Next to virtual appointments, virtual pop-up and live events are popular ways of offering something exclusive and special for your brand community, Kristopher shares.
-It could be an interview with a special guest, like a brand designer, or a behind the scenes look at how something is made, or launch of a collection.
-There are many live-stream platforms available, and social media options for live events, with FaceBook and Instagram popular.
+Next to virtual appointments, virtual pop-ups and live events are popular ways of offering something exclusive and unique for your brand community, Kristopher shares.
+It could be an interview with a special guest, like a brand designer, a behind-the-scenes look at how something is made, or the launch of a collection.
+There are many live-stream platforms available and social media options for live events, with FaceBook and Instagram popular.

 Sharing his tip for success, John Carter, owner of Jack Lewis Jewelers in Bloomington, Illinois, says the approach to social media that works for his business has been to treat it like a TV station.
 “We empower our associates to shine, using their passions and talents, like photography and making videos, inviting clients to get to know them as people.”
 Team members star in features posted weekly, often about town, showcasing the local community.

-Technology can help consumer concerns and ease purchase decisions by building confidence and demonstrating what pieces look like from various perspectives, and how they will look when being worn, shares Brian Howard, vice president of sales and marketing for Shah Luxury, in a Plumb Club podcast, Maximizing the Experience.
-The company not only manufactures jewelry, it also has become an IT developer to bring technology to its customers that makes business more effective, efficient and engaging.
+Technology can help consumer concerns and ease purchase decisions by building confidence and demonstrating what pieces look like from various perspectives and how they will look when worn.
+It shares Brian Howard, vice president of sales and marketing for Shah Luxury, in a Plumb Club podcast, Maximizing the Experience.
+The company not only manufactures jewelry, but it also has become an IT developer to bring technology to its customers that makes business more effective, efficient, and engaging.

-Regarding hologram technoolgy, Howard mentions that it came into play in the jewelry industry a few years back, but was limited in capability.
-Today, the technology offers 3D, Ultra HD, Virtual Reality that brings jewelry to life.
+Regarding hologram technoolgy, Howard mentions that it came into play in the jewelry industry a few years back but was limited in capability.
+Today, the technology offers 3D, Ultra HD, and VirtualReality that brings jewelry to life.